sydney222/Python_CsiNet/README.md

 - CsiNet: **CSI** sensing (or encoder) and recovery (or decoder) **net**work
 - CS-CsiNet: Only learns to recover CSI from CS random linear measurements

-We also provide two types of code:
+We provide two types of code:
-- onlytest: Only to reproduce the results which provide in the paper.
-Also, we provide the model and weight which we have trained in the folder called 'saved_model'.
+- xxx_onlytest: This type of code is used to reproduce the results in our paper based on our training weights.
+The model and weights we trained are put in folder 'saved_model'.
-- train: Training by yourself
+- xxx_train: This type of code provide a procedure to train the weights yourself.

 ### Step2.
 Data Preparation
 Download the data from https://drive.google.com/drive/folders/1_lAMLk_5k1Z8zJQlTr5NRnSD6ACaNRtj?usp=sharing.
 After you got the data, put the data as shown below.